Ahmed-Arafat10/Git/Git.md

 > Checksum {Hash Code} of commit will change

-- To add latest sataging area in previous commit {You are NOT creating a new commit}
+- To add latest staging area in previous commit {You are NOT creating a new commit}
 $ git commit --amend --no-edit
 > [--amend --no-edit] option is same as [--amend] but without allowing you to change the last commit message
 > Checksum {Hash Code} of commit will change